Stocks wobble as investors digest earnings, inflation risks

 Wall Street is closely watching the latest round of earnings for confirmation about the scale and pace of the economic recovery as people return to work, travel again and generally try to get back to some semblance of normal following the worst of the virus pandemic.

-Energy companies had some of the biggest losses, partly due to a drop of 2.7% in the price of benchmark U.S. crude oil.
-Cabot Oil & Gas fell 3.2%.
+Energy companies had some of the biggest losses, partly due to a 2.8% drop in the price of benchmark U.S. crude oil.
+Occidental Petroleum fell 6.5% for the biggest drop in the S&P 500, while Cabot Oil & Gas slid 3.8%.

 Long-term bond yields were mostly lower.
 The yield on the 10-year Treasury note fell to 1.35% from 1.41% late Tuesday.